raghavendramallela/eks-terraform/README.md

 ~/Documents/GitHub/eks-terraform$ terraform init

 ~/Documents/GitHub/eks-terraform$ terraform apply
-# when asked for configmation to perform action, confirm by entering "yes"
+# when asked for confirmation to perform action, confirm by entering "yes"
 ```

 ## Access the cluster